gorilla/mux/README.md

 Most of the time it makes sense to serve your SPA on a separate web server from your API, but sometimes it's desirable to serve them both from one place.
-It's possible to write a simple handler for serving your SPA (for use with React's BrowserRouter for example), and leverage mux's powerful routing for your API endpoints.
+It's possible to write a simple handler for serving your SPA (for use with React Router's [BrowserRouter](https://reacttraining.com/react-router/web/api/BrowserRouter) for example), and leverage mux's powerful routing for your API endpoints.

 ```go